MicrosoftDocs/dynamics-365-intelligent-order-management/topics/includes/trial-include.md

 ### How do I extend the trial?

 You can extend the trial for another trial period in the admin center.
 For instructions, see [Extend your trial](/power-platform/admin/trial-environments#extend-a-trial-standard-environment).
-You can extend your trial once.
+You can extend your trial one time.